aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Markdown S3 key to weblink reference feature

 This feature is for special use cases where markdown formatted source documents in S3 are also the source for a web site accessible to users.
 By using this feature, the references provided by the Streamlit user interface can be configured as clickable links to the target web pages.
-This can help provide a better user experience by enabling one-click access to references.
+This can help provide a better user experience by enabling one-click access to web page references.

 To use this feature, set the parameters below in the file ```/containers/streamlit/rag_search.cfg```